renatosans/CarDealershipRUST/README.md

 # CarDealershipRUST
 Sistema para concessionária de carros

-# Steps to run the project
+## Steps to run the project
-- create the database using the script located in the database folder
+- create the database using the script located in the database folder (create.sql)
 - seed the database with cars_for_sale.json
 ![screenshot](docs/seed.png)
 - cargo build  // diesel ORM needs the path of the client lib for the database